Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/public-solving-making-an-autopilot-navigator.md

 const santa = findPosition(map, 'S');
 ```

-Then we need to find what Santa needs to move on the x and y axes.
+Then we must find what Santa needs to move on the x and y axes.

 For this purpose, I introduced a `findAction` method.
-This method accepts `Santa`, `Northpole` and the `axis`.
+This method accepts `Santa`, `Northpole`, and the `axis`.

 ```js
 const findAction = (santa, northPole, axis) => {